kcmckell/HULA/wp-content/plugins/add-link-to-facebook/readme.txt

 No, this can't be removed or changed for automatically added links, see also question U27.
 The only thing that can be changed is the Facebook application name after 'via'.

-= U32 Is video or audio supported? =
+= U32 Is video supported? =

-From version 1.142 video is supported for [Viper's Video Quicktags](http://wordpress.org/extend/plugins/vipers-video-quicktags/).

 From version 1.149.1 you can set a video URL in the post editor.
-See [here](http://www.viwickam.com/how-to-make-your-video-blog-posts-facebook-friendly/) for how to get the correct video URL.
+Please note that the URL must link *directly* to the video and not to a page that displays the video.

 = U33 The like/send button doesn't look/behave as I want =